muratk3n/thirdwave/en/tweets/2020/week7b.md

 ---

+Yeah - the guinea really f-ked it all up.

 "Maintaining [Rome's] infrastructure and population in a non-equilibrium state [ruling over bunch ppl, centrally is inherently unstable] required large amounts of energy.
 Its energy regime,